IBM/cloud-enterprise-examples/iac/21-ocp-vcp-pwx/README.md

     oc patch -n kube-system serviceaccount/default --type='json' -p='[{"op":"add","path":"/imagePullSecrets/-","value":{"name":"all-icr-io"}}]'
     oc describe serviceaccount default -n kube-system

-1. Open the Portworx catalog tile: https://cloud.ibm.com/catalog/services/portworx-enterprise .
-Select region, resource group, provide as tag the cluster name, provide an API key for the cloud account.
-Select portworx KVDB in the pulldown for metadata key-value store
+1. Open the [Portworx catalog tile](https://cloud.ibm.com/catalog/services/portworx-enterprise) .
+Select the region, resource group, and provide as the tag the cluster name.
+Do not provide any other tags.
+Provide an API key for the cloud account to allow the catalog tile to search for the target cluster.
+Once the target cluster in the account has been selected, select portworx KVDB in the pulldown for metadata key-value store.

-1. Verify the deployment:
+1. After the service shows as active in the IBM Cloud resource view, verify the deployment:

     ```text
     kubectl get pods -n kube-system | grep 'portworx\|stork'